Guide to Reading the Country Summaries

 Other Types of Programs

-Three other types of programs are those delivered, mainly through financial services providers (individual accounts, mandatory occupational pensions, and mandatory private insurance), publicly operated provident funds, and employer-liability systems.
+Three other types of programs are those delivered, mainly through financial services providers (mandatory individual accounts, mandatory occupational pensions, and mandatory private insurance), publicly operated provident funds, and employer-liability systems.

 Programs Delivered by Financial Services Providers

-Individual account.
-Applies to a program where covered persons and/or employers contribute a certain percentage of earnings to the covered person's individual account managed by a contracted public or private fund manager.
-Participation may be mandatory or voluntary.
-The responsibility to establish membership in a scheme and the option to choose a fund manager lie with the individual.
+Mandatory individual account.
+Applies to a program where covered persons and/or employers must contribute a certain percentage of earnings to the covered person's individual account managed by a contracted public or private fund manager.
+The mandate to establish membership in a scheme and the option to choose a fund manager lie with the individual.
 The accumulated capital in the individual account is normally intended as a source of income replacement for the contingencies of retirement, disability, ill health, or unemployment.
 It may also be possible for eligible survivors to access the accumulated capital in the case of the insured's death.

 Contributions are assigned to an employee's individual account.
-The employee, and sometimes the employer, must pay administrative fees for the management of the individual account and usually purchase a separate policy for disability and survivors insurance.
+The employee must pay administrative fees for the management of the individual account and usually purchase a separate policy for disability and survivors insurance.

 Mandatory occupational pension.
 Applies to a program where employers are mandated by law to provide occupational pension schemes financed by employer, and in some cases, employee contributions.
 Benefits may be paid as a lump sum, annuity, or pension.